operasoftware/devopera/articles/_posts/2014-07-17-installing-opera-mini-on-your-computer.md

 In a nutshell, you’ll need Java and MicroEmulator, in which you’ll run an instance of Opera Mini for J2ME-enabled feature phones.
 To make this as straightforward as possible, we’ve outlined all the necessary steps below.

-## Get Java (Windows and Mac)
+## Get Java

-Go to the [Java download page](https://www.java.com/en/download/) and click on the “Free Java Download” button.
+If you're using Windows or Mac, go to the [Java download page](https://www.java.com/en/download/) and click on the “Free Java Download” button.
 On the next screen, you may get a warning that Java might not run inside your browser: this is not important as we will run Java on the system level.
 Just proceed with the download, and once this is finished, open the Java installer and follow the steps to complete the installation.

+If you're running Ubuntu, you can install the [OpenJDK Java 7 Runtime](https://apps.ubuntu.com/cat/applications/openjdk-7-jre/) from the Ubuntu Apps Directory.

 ## Get MicroEmulator up and running